Tweetspeak Poetry

 The first time I leaned over, I leaned myself over until I became worried I was going crazy but then I thought if I had a single worry in my head, I must not be leaning far enough so I leaned some more until I was for certain I had, indeed, gone crazy.

-A world of weirdos like me, bed-hair sticking left, then right, all happy like it was doing “the wave”.
+A world of whimsical people like me, bed-hair sticking left, then right, all happy like it was doing “the wave.”
 A world where it is entirely possible a mouse could be an arsonist.
 Or a marshmallow could invade Texas riding a hot dog skewer.
 Or instead of a monkey peeling a banana, why shouldn’t a monkey be feeling a bunny?

 So to this world, I go.
 At night, mostly, like now at three in the morning.
-I slip away, dipping myself low in it’s flowing depths of prose and beauty.
-I read words and discover worlds unknown, traveling from the thalamus to the hippocampus of another writer’s mind.
-Or if I’m feeling particularly frisky, I lie naked in my pajamas and write words like “bamboozled” in a little notebook by my bed.
+I slip away, dipping myself low in its flowing depths of words and beauty.
+I read and discover worlds unknown, traveling from the thalamus to the hippocampus of another writer’s mind.
+Or if I’m feeling particularly frisky, I lie in my pajamas and write words like “bamboozled” in a little notebook by my bed.

 And I always, always smile.